temitayocharles/stack-to-k8s/labs/03-educational-stateful.md

 ---

-## 🎖️ Expert Mode: PVC Recovery After Node Crash
+## 🎖️ Expert mode: PVC recovery after node crash

 > 💡 **Optional Challenge** — Want to master disaster recovery skills? **This is NOT required** to progress, but completing it unlocks the **💾 Data Recovery Specialist** badge!